 At the Brain Initiative Symposium, Dr. Miller presented the lab's research on individual differences in brain activity and advised researchers to "consider the individual while mapping the brain."
 He noted that group maps of brain activity (constructed by averaging the brain activity of all subjects) are not representative of individual brain maps.
 Since individual differences are stable across time, Dr. Miller suggested researchers should consider and account for individual variability when trying to map the human brain.
 Click here to learn more about the Brain Initiative.

-The Miller lab traveled to the University of California, San Francisco to partake in the tenth annual Bay Area Memory Meeting.
+The Miller Lab traveled to the University of California, San Francisco to partake in the tenth annual Bay Area Memory Meeting (BAMM).
 We shared our research with fellow investigators studying memory and cognitive control from Stanford, UC Santa Cruz, UCSF, USF, UC Berkeley, Martinez VA, UC Davis, and UCLA.
 Graduate students Nikki Marinsek and Jeanne Li presented posters and post-doctoral fellows Justin Kantner and Ben Turner gave talks.
-Follow the links to read the poster abstracts and talk abstracts.